content-left-bg.png

 Medium risk

-Minor game activities involving bats and balls
+Minor game activities involving striking equipment and balls and/or the potential risk of contact.

 Activity requirements